Louisville, Kentucky: Pronunciation

+All three are generally considered acceptable; the Louisville Visitor Center says that only the rare /ˈluːɪsvɪl/ LOO-iss-vil is completely unacceptable (though it is the correct pronunciation for the names of several minor cities with that name).
+There are also acceptable hybrid ways of saying the name, such as /ˈluːəvɪl/ LOO-ə-vil, a mixture of the first and second pronunciations.

+The dominant local pronunciation, the LOO-ə-vəl pronunciation is widely practiced and accepted.
+Some even refer to it as the "only" correct way to pronounce the name of the city.
+LOO-ee-vil, while respecting the proper pronunciation of the name of the French king who gave Louisville its name, is significantly less common among locals.
+It is, however, frequently used by those not from the area.
+In 2001, local journalist and historian George H. Yater noted that older natives tended toward the second pronunciation, and that both the first and second pronunciations were used equally in local radio and television broadcasting; however, new personalities were taught that the first one was "correct".

+LUUV-əl is a less common, particularly rural way of saying the name.
+While it is considered acceptable, it is not as widely heard as the others.

 History

-The history of Louisville spans hundreds of years, and has been influenced by the area's geography and location along the banks of the Ohio River.
+The history of Louisville spans hundreds of years, and has been influenced by the area's geography and proximity to the Falls of the Ohio River.

 Early history and founding

-The rapids at the Falls of the Ohio created a barrier to river travel, as a result, settlements grew up at this stopping point.
+Since the Falls created a barrier to river travel, settlements grew at this portage point.
 The first European settlement in the vicinity of modern-day Louisville was on Corn Island in 1778 by Col. George Rogers Clark, credited as the founder of Louisville.
 Several landmarks in the community are named after him.

 Two years later, in 1780, the Virginia General Assembly approved the town charter of Louisville.
 The city was named in honor of King Louis XVI of France, whose soldiers were then aiding Americans in the Revolutionary War.
-Early residents lived in forts to protect themselves from raids from the local indigenous population, but moved out by the late 1780s.
+Early residents lived in forts to protect themselves from raids from the local indigenous population, but they moved out by the late 1780s.
 In 1803, explorers Meriwether Lewis and William Clark organized their expedition across America in the town of Clarksville, Indiana at the present-day Falls of the Ohio opposite Louisville, Kentucky.